pauldubois98/AI-MythsReality/notes.md

 # Intelligence artificielle : mythes et réalités

+Presentation: PhD in AI applied to RT (healthcare) at CS

 ## Part 1: Intro + Images
 what is ai?
 => smth that behaves/mimics like human; some are v stupid, some v smart